History Subject Leader: Mr Hakner

 How We Teach History

 At Gade Valley, in Early Years, the subject is taught via the Early Learning Goals linked to the specific area ‘Understanding the World’.
 During their time in Early Years, the pupils will discuss the lives of people who are familiar to them and ask questions to find out more information.
 From Years 1-6, pupils will learn about three significant History topics.
 The timing of this unit of lessons is flexible depending on the content being covered and the skills being developed.
-Each unit of work has been carefully written using the guidance of the National Curriculum and teachers refer to the skills and knowledge grid to inform their planning.
+Each unit of work has been carefully written using the guidance of the National Curriculum and is taught using the Connected Curriculum scheme of work.
+Teachers will also refer to the skills and knowledge grid to support their planning.
 At Gade Valley, we also exploit cross-curricular links where possible within our units, for example, many classes have linked their English, Art, French and many other units to their History topics.

 Our teaching of History at Gade Valley is based upon the Gade Valley Principles of Teaching and Learning.
 This provides guidance for teachers to ensure that learning is effective.
 These include, challenging the pupils, maximising learning time, providing clear learning goals and ensuring the environment is stimulating and enhances pupils' learning.
 Throughout History lessons, these principles are adhered to and this means that pupils develop the core skills from the History curriculum.
 In addition, at the start of all History units teachers effectively use summative and formative assessments to inform their planning, for example, using 'I know, think and wonder' at the start of the unit to understand children's prior knowledge, as well as using the skills and knowledge progression grids to assess where they are with their learning.
 Teachers also use a range of resources in their teaching, such as the use of artefacts and the world wide web.